Movie File In TOP

 - Custom Resolution - enables the Custom Res parameter below, giving direct control over res in the X and Y axis.

-Custom Res - enabled only when the Resolution parameter is set to Custom Resolution.
+Resolution - enabled only when the Output Resolution parameter is set to Custom Resolution.
 Some Generators like Constant and Ramp do not use inputs and only use this field to determine their size.
 The drop down menu on the right provides some commonly used resolutions.

 - Input - uses the input's aspect ratio.